Paul-antoineLeTolguenec/RunAwayFromYourPast/README.md

 # contrastive_exploration

 TODO :
+1/ xp untar
+2/ update our versions of the algorithme (KL rho and un-k) 3/ beta tune
-1/ Offline and online SAC
+4/ Offline and online SAC (IQL XP)
-2/ json file for HP
-3/ beta tune
-4/ Slurm
-5/ Send Pandi + Calmip

 # XP
 3 XP :